 - salt and pepper to taste.

 - 2 tablespoons fresh italian parsley chopped, optional

 - In a medium sauce pan, boil 2 cups of water.
 Add asparagus and cook for 3-4 minutes until crisp tender.
 While asparagus blanches, fill a medium-sized bowl with ice and water.
-Drain asparagus and plunge into the ice water to stop the cooking.
+With a slotted spoon or spider, transfer blanched asparagus to the ice bath and plunge it into the ice water to stop the cooking.

 - Fill a 3 quart saucepan with water and a pinch of salt.
 Heat to boiling.
 Add shells and cook until al dente according to package directions.

 - Meanwhile, In a large skillet, heat olive oil over medium high heat.
 Add mushrooms and cook until lightly browned 3-5 minutes.
 Transfer mushrooms to a bowl.
 Liquid will collect from the mushrooms as it sits, be sure to drain it off before adding mushrooms to the final dish.